-WordPress For BeginnersOnce upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
-One could easily tell the difference between the two.
+It used to be that blogs looked like blogs and websites looked like websites.
+You could easily tell the difference between the two.

 Then the WordPress CMS came along and changed all this.
-Now, it’s getting more difficult to tell if a website is running on “blogging” tools like the WP CMS, or if it’s been created using web-building software.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s under the surface.
+Now, it’s becoming increasingly harder to tell the difference between blogs and websites.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s “under the hood”.

 (It’s Getting Harder To Tell Websites Built With Web Development Tools Vs ‘Blogging’ Software!)

-For website owners, understanding the difference between a CMS application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the things that matter to most website owners, like web development costs, ease of use, ability to keep the website up-to-date, managing web content, etc.
+For many website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that many website owners care about, like web development costs, ease of use, ability to maintain the website up-to-date, managing web content, etc.

 Think about this …

-B) The same eye-catching, professional-looking website, but at a fraction of the cost of getting site “A” above.
+B) The same eye-catching, professional-looking website, but at a much cheaper price than the cost of getting option ”A”.

-If you selected website ”B” above, then you need to learn more about WordPress, why WordPress can provide you with an eye-catching website that could cost far less to build than websites built using other web editing applications … and how to tell these two types apart!
+If you went with website ”B” above, then you need to learn more about WordPress, why WordPress can give you an eye-catching website that will probably cost far less to build than websites built with other website development tools … and how to tell these apart!

-WordPress is the world’s most popular online publishing platform and content management system (CMS).
-It is a powerful content management system suitable for most types of business applications.
+WordPress is the world’s leading online publishing platform and content management system (CMS).
+It is a budget-friendly CMS platform suitable for all businesses and non-technical users.

-Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a newbie with no programming skills to use and manage, yet it offers a range of helpful tools that make your website more effective in terms of getting your content published, promoting visitor interaction, generating business leads and sales, scalability, etc.
+Whether your reason for having a website or blog is for personal blogging or business use, WordPress is easy enough for a beginner with no web design skills to use, and offers an array of helpful add-ons that make your web presence more effective when it comes to getting your content published, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, etc.

-And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built to a smaller budget if required?
+And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for a much smaller cost?

-Do you need to know if your website uses WordPress?
-Maybe you’ve come to this page because you’ve read or heard wonderful things about WordPress, and you’re now wondering if your site runs on the WordPress software, or some other content management system.
+Do you need to know if a website was built using WordPress?
+Maybe you’ve come here because you’ve heard wonderful things about all of the great advantages of using WordPress, and you’re now wondering if your site was built using the WordPress software, or some other content management system.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?